 I do not use E'qsl or Qrz logbook.
 Sorry.
 For confirmation please QSL via Regular Mail & LoTw only.
-(LoTw Currently suspended)
+(LoTw Currently down)

 NOTE: If you need a qsl card with my old callsign (K4EKG) you are in luck as I still have plenty of them available.
 I will continue to mail those cards per request until I run out of stock.
 I will also confirm with LoTw once I get all the paper logs converted (which might take a while, a long while).